opentok/OpenTok-Ruby-SDK/README.md

 If `connection_id` is nil or an empty string, then the signal is send to all valid connections in the session.

-The hash `opts` field is optional.
-An example of it is as follows:
+An example of `opts` field can be as follows:

 ```ruby
 opts = { "type" => "chat",